Desjardins Review (2025 Update – Free ETFs + Stock Trading)

 The Desjardins Online Brokerage Prestige Program

-The Desjardins Prestige Program is a nice little perks program for those that hold “substantial assets” with the Quebec-based bank.
-The basic idea is that there are three different “prestige tiers”.
+The Desjardins Prestige Service Program is a nice little perks program for those who hold “substantial assets” with the Quebec-based bank.
+The basic idea is that there are two different “prestige tiers”.

 As you climb the prestige ladder you can get access to elite perks such as IPO access, preferred lending rates, personalized customer service help, preferred fixed income rates, and no-fee online education events.